-If you need to make these choices for someone close to you, you might try to put yourself in her place.
-What was important to her?
-What do you think she would want?
-How did she live, and what can this tell you?
+If you need to make these choices for someone close to you, you might try to put yourself in their place.
+What was important to them?
+What do you think they would want?
+How did they live, and what can this tell you?

 Another idea is to try and think of the person’s best interests.
-If you give the go-ahead for a treatment, will she be in pain?
-What will her quality of life be like?
+If you give the go-ahead for a treatment, will they be in pain?
+What will their quality of life be like?